Skip to main content

 Rupert Howes, MSC Chief Executive said: “This award from the FAO recognises not just the MSC but also all the fishers, retailers, processors and other stakeholders whose dedication to sustainability is driving change on the water.
 This week marks 30 years since the FAO’s Code of Conduct for Responsible Fishing was created and the MSC and our partners can rightly be proud of all we have achieved in that time.
 As we look ahead to the 2030 and delivery of the UN's Sustainable Development Goals, there is still more important work to do together to secure a thriving ocean and safeguard seafood supplies for this and future generations.

-FAO recognition required organisations to demonstrate measurable impact, broad stakeholder benefits, and replicability of their approaches across regions and contexts.
+To receive FAO recognition, organisations had to demonstratemeasurable impact, broad stakeholder benefits, and of the ability to replicate their approaches across regions and contexts.
 The Sustainable Aquatic Food Systems category recognised "effective practices and innovations that promote the responsible and sustainable development of fisheries, aquaculture and aquatic value chains along the principles of Blue Transformation, strengthening their contribution to poverty alleviation, food and nutrition security, and healthy aquatic ecosystems."

 The MSC has also been recognised as an official indicator of progress towards two of the 21 targets of the Kunming-Montreal Global Biodiversity Framework, an international agreement endorsed by 196 countries and territories.
 The Framework aims to halt biodiversity loss by 2030 and enable recovery by 2050.